CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/networking.md

 ### IPv4 Personal Floating IPs

-Is currently limited to the common internal networks.
-You can start your machine in network `147-251-115-pers-proj-net` or `78-128-250-pers-proj-net` and allocate floating IP address from pools `public-muni-147-251-115-PERSONAL` or `public-cesnet-78-128-250-PERSONAL` respectively.
+It is currently limited to the common internal networks.
+You can start your machine in the `147-251-115-pers-proj-net` or `78-128-250-pers-proj-net` networks and allocate floating IP address from the `public-muni-147-251-115-PERSONAL` or `public-cesnet-78-128-250-PERSONAL` pools respectively.
 All VMs need to be connected to the same network.
 You cannot use virtual routers with personal projects.
 We encourage users to also use IPv6 addresses for long term use.
 Unassigned allocated addresses are released daily.

 ### IPv4 Group Floating IPs